matestack/matestack-ui-vuejs/docs/built-in-reactivity/toggle-ui-states/toggle-component-api.md

 ### show\_on - optional

 The `show_on` option lets us define an event on which the component gets shown.
 The content is still rendered on init pageload, but simply hidden in the browser until the event is emitted.
-If you want to have proper deferred loading, please refer to [defer](toggle-component-api.md#defer)

 ```ruby
 toggle show_on: 'my_event' do